Japan Maritime Self-Defense Force

-The Japan Maritime Self-Defense Force (海上自衛隊, Kaijō Jieitai), abbreviated JMSDF (海自, Kaiji), also simply known as the Japanese Navy, is the maritime warfare branch of the Japan Self-Defense Forces, tasked with the naval defense of Japan.
-The JMSDF was formed following the dissolution of the Imperial Japanese Navy (IJN) after World War II.
-The JMSDF has a fleet of 164 ships, 346 aircraft and 50,800 personnel.
+The Japan Maritime Self-Defense Force (海上自衛隊, Kaijō Jieitai), abbreviated JMSDF (海自, Kaiji), also simply known as the Japanese Navy, is the navy branch of the Japan Self-Defense Forces, tasked with the naval defense of Japan.
+The JMSDF was formed on 1 July 1954, 9 years after the dissolution of the Imperial Japanese Navy (IJN) in 1945, following their defeat in World War II.
+The JMSDF has a fleet of 160 ships, 346 aircraft and 50,800 personnel.